syncfusion-content/winui-docs/winui/Slider/thumb-and-overlay.md

 ---
 layout: post
 title: Thumb features in Syncfusion WinUI Slider
-description: This section explains about how to customize the thumb and thumb overlay in the WinUI application.
+description: This article describes about how to customize the thumb and thumb overlay of syncfusion Slider control in WinUI platform.
 platform: WinUI
 control: SfSlider
 documentation: ug